 No person shall ride a bicycle upon any sidewalk unless permitted by an official sign.
 A person who violates this subdivision may be issued a notice of violation and shall be liable for a civil penalty of not more than one hundred dollars.

 In addition, a person that violates this law in a way that endangers any other person or property can be found guilty of a misdemeanor, and incur a possible fine of up to $300.
+The city of New York has been expanding the amount of bike lanes available to cyclists.

 Additional Liability for Riding Bicycles on the Sidewalk